Vang Municipality (Hedmark)

 Vang is a former municipality in the old Hedmark county, Norway.
-The 326.5 km2 municipality existed from 1838 until its dissolution in 1992 when it became part of Hamar Municipality.
+The 326.5 km2 municipality existed from 1838 until its dissolution in 1992.
+The area is now part of Hamar Municipality in the traditional district of Hedmarken.
 The administrative centre of the municipality was at Fredvang.
-This site, however became part of the town of Hamar in 1946, so after that time, the municipal administration was actually located outside the municipal borders in the neighboring municipality.
+This site, however became part of the town of Hamar in 1946, so after that time, the municipal administration was actually located outside of Vang Municipality in the neighboring Hamar Municipality.
 The main church for the municipality was Vang Church in the village of Ridabu.

+Prior to its dissolution in 1992, the 326.5 km2 municipality was the 264th largest by area out of the 448 municipalities in Norway.
+Vang Municipality was the 110th most populous municipality in Norway with a population of about 9,103.
+The municipality's population density was 27.9 PD/km2 and its population had increased by 2.9% over the previous 10-year period.